codeigniter4/shield/docs/2 - authentication.md

 ];
 ```

-These can then be used in any of the normal validation config settings, or within the routes file.
+These can be used in any of the normal validation config settings, or within the routes file.